Pilates

 THE CHAMPIONSHIP

-Understanding the Test Twenty® format
+Understanding the Test Twenty format

-Junior Test Twenty Championship™
+Junior Test Twenty Championship

-As the Fourth Format comes to life, Test Twenty® will make its global debut in January 2026 with the launch of the Junior Test Twenty Championship™ - a groundbreaking tournament that brings the world’s finest young cricketers onto one stage.
-Designed as a true level-playing field, it invites the next generation to showcase their skill, composure, and creativity under the all-new rules adjustments of Test Twenty® - where tradition meets transformation.
+As the Fourth Format comes to life, Test Twenty will make its global debut in October-November 2026 with the launch of the Junior Test Twenty Championship - a groundbreaking tournament that brings the world’s finest young cricketers onto one stage.
+Designed as a true level-playing field, it invites the next generation to showcase their skill, composure, and creativity under the all-new rules adjustments of Test Twenty - where tradition meets transformation.

 The Franchises

-The Junior Test Twenty Championship™ will feature six founding franchises - three international and three Indian.
+The Junior Test Twenty Championship will feature four continental founding franchises.
 Together, they represent cricket’s expanding global heartbeat and its enduring connection to India, the sport’s spiritual home.
-The international franchises will embody the game’s universal reach and diversity, while the Indian franchises will anchor Test Twenty® in the heart of the nation that lives and breathes cricket - now reimagined for a new generation.
+The continental franchises represents world regions, and they will each embody the game’s universal reach and diversity.

 The Global Selection Process